 Empty (except for the till which they couldn’t sell)

-Boarded up – July 2023
+Boarded Up – July 2023

 Back in the mid to late 1960’s, my mates and I, could be found fishing the Finham, and Inchford brooks that flowed behind the castle on a regular basis.
 Sometimes with nets, catching Sticklebacks, and Minnows or fishing with rod and line for the trout.
 The trout where discovered by accident when fishing a stretch close to the ford, which would lead to the ghostly encounter.
 (Tony is pictured far left)